Energy Saving Rewards for Community or Government Buildings

 LEAD A CAMPAIGN

-Reduce carbon emissions, earn cash, and be a sustainability leader in your community: get involved with Sustainable Westchester’s GridRewards (available to ConEd customers)!
+Reduce carbon emissions, earn cash, and be a sustainability leader in your community with the GridRewards app!

-- Promote GridRewards to your members as an easy, impactful action for Earth Day;
+• Promote GridRewards to your members as an easy, impactful action for the earth

 COMMUNITY ENGAGEMENT EXAMPLES